jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 After enough sacrifice was paid.
 When enough blood and sweat were spilled on the harsh factory floors of the Industrial Age, we, everyone in Western Civilization, rich and poor alike, got to the summit.
 Together we unlocked the computer technology needed to live a better life.

 The Internet Age was going to be marvelous.
-A place of easy to access education, simple regulations, and perhaps the best part, a place where ordinary people worked fulfilling jobs and enjoyed happy lives.
+A place of open education, simple regulations, and perhaps the best part, a place where ordinary people worked fulfilling jobs and enjoyed happy lives.

 Yet this dream was not allowed to be.

 Because the hearts of Men are easily corrupted.
 And the Industrial Age Lever of Power has a will of its own.
 Darth Blockbuster thus forged in secret, a vast rulebook to rule us all.
-In it, he poured his ego, his shortsightedness, and his will for the era of mass-production to never end.
+In it, he poured his ego, his shortsightedness, and his will for the era of mass-production to dominate all life on Earth.

 These rules concentrated the legal departments, HR reps, corporate lobbyists of the Industrial Age as a Death Star to evolution and change.